ThaatGuy-COTS/BufferPLUS-klipper/README.md

 # Revisions
 1/12/2026 - Updated config to use extra_stepper and force moves instead of the second extruder setup.
             This avoids a few conflicts and allows the motor to be synced to the extruder
+          - Added filament runout switch logic.
+Can be enabled or disabled with Enable_Filament_Runout or Disable_Filament_Runout

 ## Features